bearecinos/cryo_calving_2018/cryo_cluster_scripts/3_Sensitivity_studies_k_A_fs/README.md

 # Sensitivity experiments

-These scripts will calculate the calving flux of Alaska marine-terminating glaciers computed by varying factors of OGGM default parameters.
+These scripts will calculate the frontal ablation flux of Alaska marine-terminating glaciers computed by varying OGGM default parameters.

 The content of each experiment is the following: